The Threefold Sun Incarnate

 • Marauding Raptor + Polyraptor + Zacama, Primal Calamity - Herald of Raptors - Infinite* Polyraptors - With 9 lands (and access to Naya), Marauding Raptor and Zacama in play - cast Polyraptor.
 Marauding Raptor's ability triggers off on each instance of Polyraptor entering the battlefield.
 After creating an arbitrarily large number of Polyraptors, end the infinite Polyraptor triggers with an activation of Zacama's first ability targeting Marauding Raptor.
 Note: the order in which these cards are played matters - make sure Polyraptor is the last card to be cast.

 There is more than meets the eye when it comes to this deck, as there is an alternate commander (it is legal to swap commanders between games).However, the alternate commander of this deck is not actually legal- enter Grimlock, Dinobot Leader .
 He is the epitome of what makes Dinosaurs cool - but turned to 11.
-If you disagree then I would like to officially inform you that you are wrong.
-Good day to you.
-At one point, silver-bordered cards were temporarily legal in commander from December 01 2017 until January 15th 2018.
-But I maintain that if your playgroup is cool with the use of silver-bordered cards, and that it isn't too disruptive (refer to the silver-bordered cards that were banned (or remained banned) during the Jan 15th legal period) then it's appropriate for play.
-With Grimlock at the helm, the deck does lose a lot of it's ability to control the board - therefore it's definitely for a more casual game/meta (threatening to win between turns 8 and 10).
-But, the deck does gain a more streamlined approach: Play Dinos.
-Turn Right.
-Win Fight. - providing the ultimate Timmy experience.
+Silver-bordered cards were temporarily legal in commander from December 01 2017 until January 15th 2018.
+But there is always the rule of cool - if your playgroup is cool with the use of silver-bordered cards that aren't too disruptive (refer to the silver-bordered cards that remained banned while Silver bordered cards were legal).
+With Grimlock at the helm, the deck loses it's ability to control the board as easily and effectively boils down to Turn Right.
+Win Fight..
+With Grimlock as your commander I would recommend him for games with a more casual game/meta (threatening to win between turns 10 and 13).

 Additionally, you get to live out the fantasy of the following episode of transformers: